-Valentina ran for the last time in the male category on October 6 and 7, 2018, at the FISPES corporate Italian Championships in Jesolo (VE), with the following timings:
+Valentina ran for the last time in the male category on October 6 and 7, 2018, at the FISPES corporate Italian Championships in Jesolo (VE).

 On January 4, 2019, Valentina started her Hormone Transition Therapy, which immediately affected her sport performances, her muscular strength, and her running timings.
 Just one month after the beginning of transition, the testosterone levels in her blood met the requirements set by the guidelines of the 2015 International Olympic Committee to join the female category.